adamcharnock/lightbus/docs/tutorial/quick-start.md

 (as we do below).

-The owning service can be more accurately referred to as the *authoritative service*.
-The authoritative service is the service which contains the class definition within its codebase.
+The owning service can be more accurately referred to as the *[authoritative] service* for the given API.
+The authoritative service is the service which contains the API's class definition within its codebase.
 Lightbus only allows the authoritative service to fire events for an API.
 Any service can listen for any event.